ChristophSchulhess/MoMo/README.md

 ## Motivation
 This project was created as a practical Python challenge for a job application.

-### Problem Definition
+## Description

-*Note: The problem definition has been (non-exhaustively) rewritten in my own words.
+*Note: The challenge description has been (non-exhaustively) rewritten in my own words.
 Misconceptions or -interpretations are entirely possible, if not likely.*

 Implement a payment processing app that